-These easy Cajun Salmon Tacos are served with a quick and creamy avocado and lime dressing for a utterly delicious and sociable 30 minute meal that the whole family will love.
+If you’re looking for a VERY low effort, quick and easy but delicious dinner recipe, you have GOT to try these easy Cajun Salmon Tacos!
+This is such a simple salmon recipe.
+Throw in a speedy creamy avocado and lime dressing for an utterly delicious and sociable 30 minute meal that the whole family will love.

 Why is it that children (read: ALL OF US) enjoy a meal so much more when we’ve built it with our own hands?
 Of course, it’s because we can fill each mouthful with exactly what we fancy from the table.